Sony A5100 vs A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A5100 lacks such a headphone port.

 The A5100 is a recent model that features in the current product line-up of Sony.
 In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony website.

 Review summary: Sony A5100 vs A7R II